 Aims and Scope

-The mission of the Society Register journal is to publish original works of interest to the disciplines of the social sciences in general, new theoretical approaches, empirical results of research that advance our understanding of fundamental social processes, and important methodological innovations.
+The mission of the Society Register (SR) journal is to publish original works of interest to the social sciences in general, new theoretical approaches, empirical research results that advance our understanding of fundamental social processes, and important methodological innovations.
 All areas of social sciences are welcome, with particular attention to sociology.

-The journal is dedicated to exploring social life's theoretical accounts and practical dimensions with a robust critical approach.
+The journal is dedicated to exploring the theoretical accounts and practical dimensions of social life through a robust critical approach.

-“Registering” societal change requires approaches that consider the different research methodologies used by various social disciplines.
-That is why the Society Register focuses mainly on the critical dimension of research in the areas of sociology (society), economics (economy), political science (politics), pedagogy (education), and cultural studies (culture).
+“Registering” societal change requires approaches that account for the different research methodologies used across social disciplines.
+That is why the Society Register focuses primarily on the critical dimension of research in sociology (society), economics (economy), political science (politics), pedagogy (education), and cultural studies (culture).

 Society Register publishes peer-reviewed original research, critical reviews or short communications on all aspects of societal change.